 April marks the beginning of Spring and I can’t think of a better time to visit Barcelona.
-This year, the Easter holidays are in March so it will be a fairly quiet month in terms of visitors (specially in the first half).
-That means gorgeous weather and few crowds before the high season kicks off.
+There weather is gorgeous and it is still fairly quiet until Easter arrives.
 There are plenty of things to do in Barcelona in April and, what is probably the most special day of the whole year, also takes place this month.
 Keep on reading to find out.

 If you are in the city on April 23rd you can’t miss thousands of roses filling the streets.
 We are commemorating Saint George’s Day (or Jordi as it is known here), the patron saint of Catalonia.
 On this special day men will buy a rose for the woman they love, think of a local Valentine’s Day.
 The tradition started in the 15th century and is related to the golden legend of the saint and his princess.
 The flowers are not only for wives and girlfriends but also for mothers, grannies or close friends.
 As this date also marks International Book Day, what shall the women give in return?
 Easily guessed: a book.

 Roses are sold all day round at official stalls or by street vendors.
 The main aim being that all the ladies will get one before the end of the day.
 The city centre gets packed with book stands where well-known writers spend the day signing their work.
 It is a great day to go for a walk, buy a few books (all have discounted prices), get them signed and chat a bit with the author.